Among professional surfers, longboard surfboards are not as popular as shortboards, but they certainly have their benefits, including easier paddling.

 A new longboard will cost you around $500 to $1,000.

-If you find a good shaper, you can get a good board for roughly the same price and ensure that it’s custom-made for your weight, size, and level of expertise.
+If you find a good shaper, you can get a good longboard surfboard for roughly the same price and ensure that it’s custom-made for your weight, size, and level of expertise.

-It’s a lot of money for a beginner to pay, so if you don’t have any experience or a big budget, you may be better off with a used board.
+It’s a lot of money for a beginner to pay, so if you don’t have any experience or a big budget, you may be better off with a used longboard surfboard.

 There are a number of used surfboard retailers throughout the United States, and if you purchase them in-person you can avoid those high shipping charges.